top of page

 • Writing Supplies: Journal, pen, and pencil

-• Extras: Cash for any material fees associated with certain classes
+• Extras: Cash for any material class fees

 Note: Potable water and restroom facilities (including hot showers) will be available on-site.
-While the ranch offers a peaceful, remote feel, the nearest shops are approximately 30–40 minutes away by car.
+Nearest large stores are about 30–40 minutes away by car, small convenience store is about 10 minutes away.

 949-331-4779